 The membership of the FHLB of Dallas was acquired with the acquisition of Kilpatrick Life Insurance Company.
 See Note 20 regarding this acquisition.
-At December 31, 2019, the Company's total investment in FHLB stock was \$87,800.
+At December 31, 2020, the Company's total investment in FHLB stock was \$1,720,300 compared with \$87,800 at December 31, 2019.
 The Company does not have any collateral pledged at the FHLB of Dallas or any outstanding borrowings.